 movie set in the staggeringly beautiful city of Venice, Italy,

 that's a crime.
+Based on

 the excellent novel by German children's author Cornelia Funke,